JUnit Jupiter Parameterized Test Extension

 val annotation = testParameter.annotations.filterIsInstance<CustomSource>().first()

-return (annotation.min..annotation.max step annotation.step).toList()
+return (annotation.min..annotation.max step annotation.increment).toList()

 }